Belle531/assignment-3-book-api/README.md

 # Create a book
 POST /books
 {
-   "title": "The Great Gatsby",
-   "author": "F. Scott Fitzgerald"
+   "title": "The PURPOSE & POWER OF THE HOLY SPIRIT", "author": "DR. MYLES MUNROE"
 }

 # Borrow a book
 POST /books/1/borrow
 {
-   "client": "Alice"
+   "client": "MYLES"
 }

 # List all borrows